Letting Go of the Story

 Make a Permanent Record

 Once your story is on paper, you don't have to worry about forgetting.
-Keep the paper for as long as you need to.
 Most of the time, I throw the paper away once the feelings are neutralized.
 But I still have some papers from the grieving process that I went through during my divorce.
 Here's why:

 I knew that if I didn't have a written record of what happened, I would try to keep the memories alive in my mind as a way of preventing myself from going back to my ex-husband.
-I knew from past experience that I forgave and forgot too easily, which can be a problem for abuse victims.
+I have a tendendy to forgive and forget too easily, which can be a problem for abuse victims.

 I was going through my notebook the other day, and I read what I wrote back then.
 I was appalled at what I used to put up with.
 I certainly have better boundaries and more assertiveness now.